 A Ph.D. dissertation generally consists of three separate studies that link together over a common theme.
 This typically results in at least three papers published in peer-reviewed scientific journals.

 The general ideas for your dissertation research should be developed within your first year.
 Once you and your advisor agree on a plan for your research, your Program of Study for your planned coursework should be submitted GSC for approval at the start of your second year.
-You will be expected to attend the RMS meeting and to explain your research plans for your dissertation and how your coursework selection was designed to support your research.
+You will be expected to attend the MCRS meeting and to explain your research plans for your dissertation and how your coursework selection was designed to support your research.

 During your first two years, you should be working on the first study of your dissertation to determine if your study is technically feasible and working as you predicted.
 It is a good idea to take Proposal Writing during your first year to write your IRB proposal for your first study (even though Proposal writing is not a required course for Ph.D. students).
 Ideally, it is best to have your first paper finished before you do your comprehensive exams and advance to candidacy.
 This is because once you advance to candidacy, the graduate school allows only two years to complete your dissertation.
-It typically takes a year to get trained in the lab, plan your dissertation, and set up for your first study.
+It typically takes a year to get trained in the lab, plan your dissertation and set up for your first study.
 After that, the data collection, data analysis, and manuscript writing take about one year for each of your three papers.
-Try to take Grant Writing before your comprehensive exams as this is excellent preparation.
+Try to take Proposal Writing before your comprehensive exams as this is excellent preparation.

 It is best to set your defense date for at least a couple of weeks before the graduation deadline in case major revisions are requested.
-Your dissertation should be given to your committee three-four weeks prior to the defense and to your advisor four weeks prior to giving it to your committee.
+Your dissertation should be given to your committee three to four weeks prior to the defense and to your advisor four weeks prior to giving it to your committee.
 This process is easiest if you submit your publications as you go and present your dissertation in manuscript format (see graduate school requirements).
 In the manuscript format, it is best to include an introductory chapter that precedes the three papers and a conclusion chapter at the end that ties everything together.
 The more that is published prior to your defense the more impressive it will be.